hasufell/hsfm/hacking/HACKING.md

 could already be out of date.
 There are two approaches to make this less
 sucky:
 * use the hinotify library on GUI level to refresh the view (and the File representation in memory) whenever the contents of a directory changes
-* when we stuff something into the copy buffer, it is not saved as type `File a`, but as `Path Abs`... when the operation is finalized via `runFileOp`, then the file at the given path is read and the copy/move/whatnot function carried out immediately
+* when we stuff something into the copy buffer, it is not saved as type `File a`, but as `Path Abs`... when the operation is finalized  then the file at the given path is read and the copy/move/whatnot function carried out immediately

-This means we should only interact with the `HSFM.FileSystem.FileOperation` module via the operation data types `FileOperation`, `Copy` and `Move` and the `runFileOp` function.
-This doesn't completely solve the problem, but for the rest we have to trust the posix functions to throw the proper exceptions.

 In addition, we don't use the `directory` package, which is dangerous and broken.
-Instead, we implement our own low-level wrappers around the posix functions, so we have proper control over the internals and know the possible exceptions.
+Instead, we use the [HPath.IO](https://hackage.haskell.org/package/hpath/docs/HPath-IO.html).

 ### Exception handling